nolsen42/RouteSelectively/README.md

 ## Requirements

-* A linux box running Zerotier.
+* A linux box running ZeroTier.
 The hardware doesn't need to be anything fancy, just needs to be capable of atleast outputting and sustaining gigabit internet speeds.
-* An endpoint the Zerotier client (with the ip routes set) will connect to send the traffic over to.
+* An endpoint the ZeroTier client (with the ip routes set) will connect to send the traffic over to.
 Could be a VPS, or another linux box at a different location, etc. Weaker systems like RPi 3b (or newer) can work too if all you are doing is streaming and don't care about the fastest possible speeds.
-* A zerotier network already set up and running.
+* A ZeroTier network already set up and running.

 ## How-to setup